vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 Sets whether the current article is pinned in the list.
 When fill in with number, greater ones come before smaller ones.

+### star

+- Type: `boolean | number`
+- Default: `false`

+Sets whether the current article is pinned in the article list in blog theme.
+When fill in with number, greater ones come before smaller ones.

 ### article

 - Type: `boolean`